austral/specification/src/07-reference.md

 #### Parameters and Values

 `name`
-: The macro name, a symbol.
+: The macro name, a non-keyword &symbol;.

 `form`
-: An arbitrary form.
+: An arbitrary &form;.

 `documentation`
 : An optional documentation string.

 #### Description

-The `define-symbol-macro` special operator associates a symbol `name` with a form `form`.
+The `define-symbol-macro` &specialform; associates a &symbol; `name` with a &form; `form`.
 After macroexpansion, all instances of `symbol` are replaced with `form`.

 #### Examples